 What causes sensitive teeth, and how can I treat them?

-When you have sensitive teeth, certain activities, such as brushing, flossing, eating and drinking, can cause sharp, temporary pain in your teeth.
+When you have sensitive teeth, certain activities, such as brushing, eating and drinking, can cause sharp, temporary pain in your teeth.
 Sensitive teeth are typically the result of worn tooth enamel or exposed tooth roots.
-Sometimes, however, tooth discomfort is caused by other factors, such as a cavity, a cracked or chipped tooth, a recently placed filling or a side effect of other dental procedures, such as bleaching.
+Sometimes, however, tooth discomfort is caused by other factors, such as a cavity, a cracked or chipped tooth, a worn filling, or gum disease.

-If you're concerned about sensitive teeth, start by visiting your dentist.
+If you're bothered by sensitive teeth, visit your dentist.
 He or she can identify or rule out any underlying causes of your tooth pain.
 Depending on the circumstances, your dentist might recommend:

 - Fluoride.
 Your dentist might apply fluoride to the sensitive areas of your teeth to strengthen tooth enamel and reduce pain.
-He or she might also suggest the use of prescription fluoride at home.
+He or she might also suggest the use of prescription fluoride at home, applied via a custom tray.

 - Desensitizing or bonding.
 Occasionally, exposed root surfaces can be treated by applying bonding resin to the sensitive root surfaces.
-Local anesthetic might be needed.
+A local anesthetic might be needed.

 - Surgical gum graft.
 If your tooth root has lost gum tissue, a small amount of gum tissue can be taken from elsewhere in your mouth and attached to the affected site.
 This can protect exposed roots and reduce sensitivity.